github/maintainermonth/content/events/event2.md

 ---
-title: "Second event title with long text"
+title: 'Second event title with long text'
-metaTitle: "Second event title with long text"
+metaTitle: 'Second event title with long text'
-metaDesc: "(Description)This is an open source initiative to bookmark a week to collectively contemplate open source maintainership, whatever form that takes.
-Various organizations, projects, and companies will be running"
+metaDesc: '(Description)This is an open source initiative to bookmark a week to collectively contemplate open source maintainership, whatever form that takes.
+Various organizations, projects, and companies will be running'
-date: "06/12"
+date: '06/12'
-hour: "10 am - 13 am"
+hour: '10 am - 13 am'
-type: "stream"
+type: 'stream'
-user: "github"
+user: 'github'
-linkTitle: "External link"
+linkTitle: 'External link'
-linkUrl: "#"
+linkUrl: '#'
 ---

 (Description)This is an open source initiative to bookmark a week to collectively contemplate open source maintainership, whatever form that takes.
 Various organizations, projects, and companies will be running